 In deep frostbite, the skin is white and hard to the touch.
 The exact severity of damage cannot be known until rewarming has occurred.
-The preferred treatment for deep frostbite is rapid rewarming in a warm water bath, but this treatment should be attempted only when:

-further freezing of tissue can be prevented; greater tissue damage occurs when frostbitten
+The preferred treatment for deep frostbite is rapid rewarming in a warm water bath, but this treatment should be attempted only when: further freezing of tissue can be prevented; greater tissue damage occurs when frostbitten tissues are thawed and then refrozen;

-- further freezing of tissue can be prevented; greater tissue damage occurs when frostbitten tissues are thawed and then refrozen; - water temperature can be maintained at 100 to 105 degrees F until the frozen tissues are soft and pliable (this may take up to an hour); and - the rewarmed area can be adequately protected and will not be traumatized (for example, by walking out on it).
+water temperature can be maintained at 100 to 105 degrees F until the frozen tissues are soft and pliable (this may take up to an hour); and the rewarmed area can be adequately protected and will not be traumatized (for example, by walking out on it).